Authorities: Army vet thought Muslims among people in crash

 An Army veteran who served in Iraq ran his car into a crowd of pedestrians in California because he believed two of the people looked like they were Muslim or Indian, authorities said Thursday.

-The disclosure came as prosecutors moved to file two hate crime allegations against 34-year-old defendant Isaiah Peoples.
+The disclosure came as prosecutors filed two hate crime allegations against 34-year-old Isaiah Peoples.

 "Someone's child is in critical condition today because of someone's ignorance and hatred," Santa Clara County District Attorney Jeff Rosen said.
 "So today, we stand with her and her family, and all of our Muslim and Indian neighbors."